 SPIFFS lets you access the flash memory like you would do in a normal filesystem in your computer, but simpler and more limited.
 You can read, write, close, and delete files.
 At the time of writing this post, SPIFFS doesn’t support directories, so everything is saved on a flat structure.

-Using SPIFFS with the ESP32 board is specially useful to:
+Using SPIFFS with the ESP32 board is especially useful to:

-In most of our web server projects, we’ve written the HTML code for the web server as a String directly on the Arduino sketch.
-With SPIFFS, you can write the HTML and CSS in a separated file and save them on the ESP32 filesystem.
+With SPIFFS, you can write the HTML and CSS in separate files and save them on the ESP32 filesystem.
 Check the following tutorial to learn how to build a web server with files stored on the ESP32 file system:

 Installing the Arduino ESP32 Filesystem Uploader